Jailer (2023 Tamil film): Screenings and statistics

 The film was showcased around 7000 screens across the world, with 4000 screens in India and 3000 in overseas regions.
 Worldwide the film sold 9 lakh tickets at the ticketing website BookMyShow, beating Gadar 2 and OMG 2 which respectively sold 3 and 1.3 lakh tickets.
 According to Ashish Saksena, COO of BookMyShow, it amassed nearly ₹21 crore from the advanced bookings.

 The film opened in 800 screens across Tamil Nadu and registered a 78.62% occupancy in India.
 Tamil Nadu Theatre and Multiplex Owners' Association president, Tiruppur Subramaniam, stated that the advanced bookings of the film was much better in comparison to his previous films, but cannot be compared to that of Kabali (2016) which registered record advances before the release.
 The film was not given early morning shows in Tamil Nadu, with the first show starting at 9:00 A.M.

 Jailer also registered a record release for a Tamil film in Karnataka, being premiered at 300 screens and special shows set at 6:00 A.M.
 With 5–6 shows per day, theatres across Karnataka would premiere around 2500 shows.
 The film premiered at 300 shows across Kerala.
 The film was also showcased around 2000 theatres across Andhra Pradesh and Telangana, despite being released along with Bhola Shankar.
 The film was not screened at the national multiplex chains across North India (PVR INOX and Cinépolis) due to a new clause that permits screening of dubbed Hindi versions that had an eight-week OTT window.

 Distribution

 The film made ₹123 crore from its theatrical rights before release, with ₹91 crore across India and ₹32 crore from overseas.
 The film's Tamil Nadu theatrical rights were acquired by Red Giant Movies for ₹60 crore which released the film on its own.
 The Kerala distribution rights were bought by Gokulam Gopalan's Sree Gokulam Movies for ₹5.5 crore, and Karnataka theatrical rights were acquired by Jayanna Combines for ₹10 crore.
 Andhra Pradesh and Telangana theatrical rights were bought by Asian Cinemas for ₹12 crore, while the overseas rights were acquired by Ayngaran International.
-The rest of India rights were valued upto ₹4 crore.
+The rest of India rights were valued up to ₹4 crore.
 The film was released by MCC Group in Sri Lanka.